-The evaluator attempted to establish an SSH connection with each of the following SSH algorithms to encrypt the session: AES128-CBC and AES256-CBC, AES128-CTR, AES256-CTR, aes128-gcm@openssh.com, and aes256-gcm@openssh.com.
-The evaluator captured packets associated with each of the connection attempts and observed that using these algorithms the evaluator was able to successfully connect to the TOE.
+The evaluator attempted to establish an SSH connection with each of the following SSH algorithm to encrypt the session: AES256-GCM.
+The evaluator captured packets associated with the connection attempt and observed that using this algorithm the evaluator was able to successfully connect to the TOE.